wobkenh/vpex/README.md

 ## TODOs

-- List all feature to quickly overview all matches of a search query
+- List-all-feature to quickly overview all matches of a search query
 - Native packaging (e.g. using java packager)
 - Encoding detection and conversion
 - Find/replace history